aadityabhoyarr/python-discord-bot-template/README.md

 # Python-Discord-Bot-Template

-This repository is a template that everyone can use for the start of their discord bot.

-This template is specially made fro begner programer .Pleace remember this template is not supposed to be the best template, but a good template to start learning how `discord.py` works and to make your own bot easily.
+This repository is a Python Discord bot template that anyone can use to start building their own Discord bot.
+It is specially designed for beginner programmers who are just starting to learn how to work with `discord.py.` Please keep in mind that while this template may not be the absolute best one available, it is still a great starting point for learning how Discord bots work and for creating your own bot with ease.

 ## Index
 * [💪- Support](#--support)